Of our entire lap of Australia, our visit to to Cape Range National Park was the absolute highlight.

 Lakeside Snorkeling (it’s still the sea and not a lake!!) is near the Visitor Centre.
 Walk about 400 meters down and enter the water where it is marked.

-Continuing in a southern direction, next up is most people’s favourite – Oyster Stacks.
+Oyster Stacks: Continuing in a southern direction, next up is most people’s favorite – Oyster Stacks.

 This area is like swimming in a fish tank with all sorts and sizes of fish hiding in the many stunning coral gardens.